Do people turn away when you chit-chat? Do you seem to be offered more than the usual amount of mints?

 In fact, 95% of us suffer from bad breath at some time in our lives, and one in four adults suffers from bad breath on a regular basis.

-Below are a few recommended cures from different causes of bad breath:
+Below are a few recommended cures for different causes of bad breath:

 Brush your teeth at least twice each day with a soft-bristled toothbrush, especially after meals.
 Use a tongue scraper or a toothbrush that has a built-in tongue cleaner to get rid of bacteria on your tongue and to prevent bad breath.
 Floss daily to remove food particles and plaque that may be implanted between your teeth.
 Replace your toothbrush every three or four months to ensure that it works effectually.